alfovo/pretty/_posts/2020-05-22-protocol-suite-etiquette.md

 Like etiquette, data transfer protocols are complicated and evolving.
 As a connection-based protocol, HTTP has been called too "chatty", because it requires so much reassuring back and forth between client and server.
 In contrast, UDP could be called too "venty" because it does not give a hoot about what the client has to say while communicating a torrent of information.

-The traditional HTTP model no longer seemed appropriate as web applications with high-frequency request-response cycles (real-time web applications if you will[^4]) became more popular in the mid-2000s.
+The chattiness of HTTP started to grate on engineers in the mid-2000s as web applications with high-frequency request-response cycles (real-time web applications if you will[^4]) became more popular.
 Setting up a new connection every request/response cycle introduced too much latency.
 Ideally there would be a persistent connection between client and server that was bidirectional, allowing the server to send data to the client without the client having to request it.[^5]

 The most popular solution was long polling, where an XMLHttpRequest (XHR) connection to the server was held open until ongoing communication was no longer required.
 However, long polling was not ideal because the cookie and header data within the HTTP request made data transfer bandwidth intensive, and multiple simultaneous HTTP requests from the same client could scramble message order.